OUR GOVERNANCE STRUCTURE

 Sustainability Committee

 The Sustainability Committee oversees the management of the Group’s sustainability risks.
-It monitors performance against the Group’s sustainability strategy and recommends associated targets, policies and initiatives to the Board.
+It monitors performance against the Group’s sustainability strategy and recommends associated targets, policies and initiatives.

 • Assessment and feasibility stage